KirillYur/Turbine/README.md

-# Turbine.
-Hi, that's  my first python project.
+# Hi, that's  my first python project.
 # You can see dependence of turbine efficiency on steam temperature